April 1, 1865 - During the U.S.

 2,000 miles to California within ten days.
 The famed Pony Express riders

-each rode from 75 to 100 miles before handing off to the next rider.
+each rode from 75 to 100 miles before handing the letters off to the next rider.

-There were a total of 190 way stations located about 15 miles apart.
+A total of 190 way stations were located about 15 miles apart.

-The service lasted less than two years until the completion of the overland
+The service lasted less than two years, ending upon the completion of the overland

 telegraph.